filipmanole/superhero-app/README.md

 - Debug for class validation in NestJS.
 The global pipe is not working, resulting in all requests parameters are not validated.
   [Reference doc](https://docs.nestjs.com/techniques/validation)
 - Add more e2e tests for parameters check, after validation is working
+- Github actions to automatically run tests and deploy app

 # API endpoints details